-The Policy Statement and future drafts for consultation will be placed on the Council 's website which can be found at www.cotswold.gov.uk.
-Letters will be sent to advise those considered to have an interest informing them of this and that hard copies can be obtained on request if necessary.
+The Policy Statement and future draft consultations will be placed on the Council's website which can be found at www.cotswold.gov.uk.
+All parties will be emailed where possible and the consulted will also be advertised widely on social media.

-- 2.7 .
-TheCouncil's aim is to facilitate well run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents.
-To this end, conditions attached to the various permissions granted under the Act will be focussed on matters within the control of the individual licensees and others granted relevant permissions. - 2.8 Licensing law is not the primary mechanism for the general control of nuisance and anti social behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
+- 2.7 The Council's aim is to facilitate well-run and managed premises with licence holders displaying sensitivity to the impact of the premises on local residents.
+To this end, conditions attached to the various permissions granted under the Act will be focussed on matters within the control of the individual licensees and others granted relevant permissions. - 2.8 Licensing law is not the primary mechanism for the general control of nuisance and anti-social behaviour by individuals once they are away from the licensed premises and, therefore, beyond the direct control of the individual, club or business holding the licence, certificate or authorisation concerned.
 Nonetheless, it is a key aspect of such control and licensing law will always be a part of a holistic approach to the management of the evening and night-time economy in town and city centres.
-Therefore, as a matter of policy the Council expects every holder of their licence, certificate or permission to be responsible for minimising the impact of their activities and anti social behaviour by their patrons within the vicinity of their premises. - 2.9 Licensed premises, especially those offering late night entertainment, alcohol and refreshments, can sometimes be a source of crime and disorder, nuisance and public safety concerns.
+Therefore, as a matter of policy the Council expects every holder of their licence, certificate or permission to be responsible for minimising the impact of their activities and anti-social behaviour by their patrons within the vicinity of their premises. - 2.9 Licensed premises, especially those offering late night entertainment, alcohol and refreshments, can sometimes be a source of crime and disorder, nuisance and public safety concerns.
 The Council will expect Operating Schedules to satisfactorily address these issues from the design of the premises through to the way that they are to be operated on a day to day basis.
 The Council understands and expects that the primary responsibility for controlling activities on and in the immediate vicinity of their premises shall rest with all holders of a licence, certificate or permission. - 2.10 When applications are considered by the Council following receipt of relevant representations, they will be considered on individual merits with regard to this Statement of Licensing Policy.
 It will seek to balance the needs of the wider community, local community and commercial premises and activities, against the needs of those who may be concerned about the adverse impacts for licensed premises.
 The views of vocal individuals or groups will not necessarily prevail over the general interests of the community. - 2.11 The Council recognises the need to encourage and promote cultural events which may include live music, dancing and theatre, for the wider cultural benefit of communities.
-Where such events include regulated entertainment, particularly live music, the Council will seek to balance any concerns over disturbance with the wider cultural benefits.

-- 2.12 The Council will work in partnership with other local authorities in Gloucestershire to ensure a consistent approach is taken to licensing matters whilst respecting the differing needs of the individual communities. - 2.13 Where it is necessary to depart from the Home Office Guidance, either in this Policy or at any other time, the Council will give clear and sound reasons for doing so.
+Where such events include regulated entertainment, particularly live music, the Council will seek to balance any concerns over disturbance with the wider cultural benefits. - 2.12 The Council will work in partnership with other local authorities in Gloucestershire to ensure a consistent approach is taken to licensing matters whilst respecting the differing needs of the individual communities. - 2.13 Where it is necessary to depart from the Home Office Guidance, either in this Policy or at any other time, the Council will give clear and sound reasons for doing so.